 Pennine Spring Music is an annual Festival of recitals, rehearsals and performances, held every Spring Bank Holiday week in the beautiful mediæval hilltop village of Heptonstall.

-The Festival was founded in 1985 by Ian Harrold and is made up of an orchestra and chorus who perform three joint public concerts during the week.
+The Festival was founded in 1985 by Ian Harrold and is made up of an orchestra and chorus who perform joint public concerts during the week.
 There are daily rehearsals which are led by highly-skilled music professionals who would greatly enrich your musical experience.
+Rehearsal days vary between 3 and 6 hours long, including the sectional coaching which develops a tight-knit and responsive ensemble.

 You may rent accommodation in local cottages, self-catering accommodation, and commercial premises.
 Accommodation information is available through the Secretary.
 There is time to explore some of the most attractive walking country in England, or driving further afield.